3vm/dsn_verif/Ehgu_white_paper.md

 Sad Stories
 ------------

-Mark Troccino is a  Director of Design, Heartronics Inc in San Diego, USA.
+Mark Troccino is a  Director of Design, Hartronics Inc in San Diego, USA.
 His team is designing the next generation of heart pacemakers with inbuilt machine learning heart attack prediction.
 He is looking for a skilled digital hardware designer.
 Unfortunately, the candidates applying for the job either do not meet the skills needed or are demanding very high salary that his small startup cannot provide.

 Srinivas Gupta is a Design Manager in AppCores Limited, Bangalore, India trying to hire skilled junior digital designers.
 His team is building the next generation of smartphone application processors.
 He needs ten designers with good hands on skills.
 Unfortunately, he can only get smart engineers with masters degree but not with immediately usable job skills.
 Again the demand for salary is much higher than his budget.

-Scott Divito is an Executive Director in  CarNerves Inc, Colorado Springs, USA.
+Tony Fong is an Executive Director in CarNerves Inc, Fort Collins, USA.
 He is the chief of a division building an advanced version of automotive Ethernet targeted for self driving vehicles.
 The increase in bandwidth capacity is expected to be provided by the next generation of auto Ethernet is touted to drastically reduce the accident rate in self driving vehicles.
 The occasional accidents in self driving vehicles had by then caused the public to lose confidence in Robocars.
 This had resulted in increased human fatalities caused by drivers talking and texting while driving.
+He is hard pressed to find designers with good grasp of automatic safety requirements.

 Jim Butler is a truck driver in Tennessee, USA.
 He has been driving for 20 years.
 But, recently is worried about his future in the age of self driving trucks.
 He is also passionate about trucks and the transportation industry.
 He is keen to upgrade his skills and be part of companies that design self driving trucks.
 But his friends tell him that he needs to get an engineering degree in any of electrical, electronics or computer engineering.
 He has a family of five people and he cannot afford a full time or even a part time engineering degree program fees.